 You are invited to come to the celebration and bring:

-…a sugar-free, nut-free snack for each child (plan 25)
+…a sugar-free, nut-free snack for each member of the class (plan 25)

 …a picture for each year of your child’s life